Why In-Flight Wi-Fi and Mobile Are Better Together

 Demand for high-speed in-flight connectivity is growing rapidly as more passengers fly with personal electronic devices or PEDs.
 Many airlines are struggling to keep their text and Wi-Fi packages current and in line with how travelers use the internet.

-This company tapped Panasonic Avionics to reorganize its in-flight Wi-Fi packages.
+This Global European airline tapped Panasonic Avionics to reorganize its in-flight Wi-Fi packages.
 Panasonic used a smart analytics-based approach to find the best possible combination of Wi-Fi service offers, which led the airline to better align itself with its customer demand.

 The Challenge